hg-mirrors/pypy_extradoc/blog/draft/2020-08-12-new-chapter-for-pypy.rst

 `contractors and code sprints`_.

-Conservancy supported PyPy's impressive growth as it expanded support for different hardware platforms, greating improved the performance of C extensions, and added support for Python 3 as the language itself evolved.
+Conservancy supported PyPy's impressive growth as it expanded support for different hardware platforms, greatly improved the performance of C extensions, and added support for Python 3 as the language itself evolved.

 The road ahead